websublime/config/README.md

 	ConfigCatalogue->exist($key);
 	ConfigCatalogue->all();

 Of course it isn't mandatory to use a file of configurations.
 You can use it without one.
-Just instatiate config and your rocn and load to use the ConfigueCatalogue methods.
+Just instantiate the Config and you are rock and load to use the ConfigueCatalogue methods.

 More info will be added.